lionel-panhaleux/rulebook2024/content.md

 A minion can attempt to block as many times as they wish as long as another minion is not already blocking.

+If a blocking minion becomes ineligible (eg. locks or goes to torpor), their block attempt fails.

 If one attempt to block fails, another can be made as often as the blocking Methuselah wishes.